rethinkdb/rethinkdb-rs/api/ruby/writing-data/insert.md

     - `"replace"`: [Replace](/api/ruby/replace/) the old document in its entirety with the new one.
     - `"update"`: [Update](/api/ruby/update/) fields of the old document with fields from the new one.

+If `return_changes` is set to `true` or `"always"`, the `changes` array will follow the same order as the inserted documents.
+Documents in `changes` for which an error occurs (such as a key conflict) will have a third field, `error`, with an explanation of the error.

 Insert returns an object that contains the following attributes:

 - `inserted`: the number of documents successfully inserted.